-Figure 4-4-2 Trunk Group Setting page screenshot
+Figure 4-4-3 Trunk Group Setting page screenshot

-Object Description • Trunk Select trunk number for this drop down list. • Type Indicates the trunk type.
-This field is only valid for stackable switches.
+Object Description • Trunk Select trunk number for this drop down list. • Туре Indicates the trunk type.
 Static: Force aggregared selected ports to be a trunk group.
-LACP : LACP LAG negotiate Aggregated Port links with other LACP ports located on a different device.
-If the other device ports are also LACP ports, the devices establish a LAG between them. • Ports Select port number for this drop down list to esatablish Link Aggregation.
+LACP: LACP LAG negotiate Aggregated Port links with other LACP ports located on a different device.
+If the other device ports are also LACP ports, the devices establish a LAG between them.
+Ports Select port number for this drop down list to esatablish Link Aggregation.
 LACP Active Indicates the LACP activity status.
 The Active will transmit LACP packets each second; while Passive will wait for a LACP packet from a partner (speak if spoken to).